hairyhenderson/gomplate/README.md

 Sometimes it's necessary to override the default template delimiters (`{{`/`}}`).
 Use `--left-delim`/`--right-delim` or set `$GOMPLATE_LEFT_DELIM`/`$GOMPLATE_RIGHT_DELIM`.

+#### Parallel processing

+You can switch on parallel template processing with `--parallel` (or `-p`) which can speed up the processing of many templates considerably.
+By default parallel processing is switched off.

 ## Syntax

 ### About `.Env`